Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 TouchWiz does offer several benefits to the Android experience.
 One glaring feature is Multi Window support – something stock Android has yet to incorporate.
 There is also a theming engine that gives the allow freedom to drastically alter the look of the UI.

 Additionally, because this is an Edge variant, Samsung created a quick shortcut panel that you access from swiping on the edge.
 The options are more expansive than before.
 Aside from favorite apps/contacts, you can also include news, stocks, sports scores, calendar events, and weather information in the panel.
+However, if you didn’t like any, or all the features reviewed, you may consider reading our Samsung Galaxy S7 review.

 At first glance, it may not seem like the S7 Edge is a worthy upgrade, but we found a different story in our experience.
 Small phone lovers may not like the size increase, but we feel it was a benefit.
 The phone’s handling is improved (more material to grip onto) and we now have a considerable battery.
 Put this together with a brillant S-AMOLED display and an amazingly fast, high quality camera, and you have yourself a winner.